 Social Agenda is available in English, French and German, also in print.

 The 2015 Report of the Social Protection Committee takes stock of recent social policy reforms in the EU.
 The report sheds light on the key challenges facing EU policymakers in the areas of social inclusion, poverty reduction, Roma inclusion, pensions, health care and long-term care needs, and analyses the reforms introduced to overcome them.
 It stresses the need for an integrated approach of social protection, covering a citizen’s entire life course, from childbirth and related care through to education, training and employment, family and social life and finally retirement.

-This publication is available online in English.
+This publication is available only in electronic version in English.

-This publication is available in electronic format in English.
+This publications is available only in electronic version.

 This 2015 edition of the Pension Adequacy Report, published in two volumes, assesses the degree to which pensions manage to provide older people with adequate income and poverty protection.
 Having examined the role of pensions in current living standards, the report discusses the impact of recent pension reforms, analyses the future risks to adequate old-age incomes and makes suggestions as to how these risks might be addressed by Member States, notably by women and men postponing their retirement by working to higher ages and by saving more.
 The report also underlines the need for mechanisms to protect those unable to have sufficiently long careers and to save adequately.

 While the main report, published as volume I, is devoted to a comparative analysis of pension adequacy at EU-28 level, a detailed discussion of pension adequacy in each of the 28 Member States is given in volume II.
 This publication is available in electronic format in English only.